Editorial advisory

 Water Verdict

-Genesee County receives a below-average water quality assessment with a grade of F and a score of 40.6 out of 100.
+Genesee County, New York receives a below-average water quality assessment with a grade of F and a score of 40.6 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+The county's primary USGS gauge drains roughly 171 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was running above its historical mean at 134.4%.

 Violation Context

-Genesee County has recorded 14 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Genesee County, New York show 14 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 31.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 1,264 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance